Checking availability for Galapagos cruises is a manual process. An agent will manually check for space and respond to your request via email.

 In the late afternoon, we retire to our Santa Cruz Galapagos hotel, the Angermeyer Waterfront Inn.
 Expect fine treatment at this relaxed guesthouse, located in its secluded vantage point overlooking the bay, coastline, and town.
 (B, L, D)

-DAY 6: Kayak along a Lava Wall, Channels and Hike to Tortuga Bay in Santa Cruz Island
+DAY 6: La Grietas Hike & Kayak in Tortuga Bay in Santa Cruz Island

 Return to Puerto Ayora to enjoy your last evening on the Galapagos Islands.
 Overnight at Angermeyer Waterfront Inn.
 (B, L, D)